justinmeiners/justinmeiners.github.io/understanding-groupby/README.md

 **09/26/20**

-C# programmers are typically familiar with  `Select`, `Where`, and `Aggregate`, the LINQ equivalents of the core functional programming operations `map`, `filter`, and `reduce`.
+As a C# programmer, you are probably familiar with  `Select`, `Where`, and `Aggregate`, the LINQ equivalents of the fundamental functional programming operations `map`, `filter`, and `reduce`.
-But the equally important `GroupBy` isn't as well understood or often used.
-Although you may guess from the name, the problem `GroupBy` solves is the following:
+`GroupBy` is an equally useful function, which you may be less familiar with, but should definitely learn about.
+It solves the following problem:
-Given a list of items, we want to arrange the items so that equal elements are together.
+Given a list of items, partition them into groups so that equivalent elements are together.

-For example, given a list of `Student` objects, we may want to group them by `student.teacher`, and then obtain a list of `student.id` corresponding to each teacher.
+For example, given a list of `Student`s in the school, we may want to group them by `teacher` to build a class roster.

-`GroupBy` is a beautiful piece functional programming which allows work to be specified in terms of "what" should happen as opposed to "how" to do it.
+Functional programming aims to specify "what" needs to be done, rather than how to do it.
+As a programmer, this helps shift your focus and concern to a higher level of abstraction, leading to cleaner and more direct code.
+`GroupBy` is a beautiful example of these principles.
+It solves a general problem, in a reusable way, which would otherwise take a bit of thought to write correctly by hand (as we shall see).
-It combines harmoniously with the other LINQ operations leading to cleaner code that can be combined in modular ways.
+Furthmore, it combines harmoniously with the other LINQ operations.

 ### How to use GroupBy

-With the brief description above in mind, let's examine the method [signature][2], which is a little hairy and intimidating:
+With the brief description above in mind, let's examine the method [signature][2]:

     IEnumerable<TResult> GroupBy<TSource, TKey, TElement, TResult> (
         IEnumerable<TSource> source,